 - to proceed to the final year of an Honours degree course

-- to resit failed modules the following June, without residence, in order to proceed to the final year but with marks capped at 40%
+- to resit failed modules the following June without residence, only if you are not permitted to proceed to the final year (where the module mark is based 100% on the examination) - marks capped at 40%.*

 - to proceed to a pass degree

-If a student fails to pass 60 credits of modules and if the average is below 40%, students are permitted to resit their second year 'without residence' which means that they do not attend the University but return the following June to resit specified examinations.
+*If a student fails to pass 60 credits of modules and if the average is below 40%, students are permitted to resit failed modules 'without residence' which means that they do not attend the University but return the following June to resit specified examinations.

 In case of illness or other very special circumstances, a first attempt may be declared null and void and a subsequent first sit allowed.
 The University publishes rules on progression for intermediate year students.

 Medical and other documentary evidence potentially affecting performance is noted by the Second Year Board and carried forward to the Final Year Board.
 It is not normally considered by the Second Year Board in any detail, unless special circumstances make it relevant to the Board's decision.
-It is very important that you make available to your Personal Tutor or to your Year Tutor any evidence that provides documentary support for any mitigating circumstances (usually medical) affecting your performance - and to do so before the Examination Boards meet.
+It is very important that you submit documentary support for any mitigating circumstances affecting your performance via the mitigating circumstances form and do so before the Examination Boards begin to meet, which usually begins in the last week of June.
 Evidence that is not provided in a timely manner and with no justification for the delay will not be considered by the Exam Board.
-Further information can be found in the Mitigating Circumstances Section of the Handbook: Section 4.11.4.
+Further information can be found in the Mitigating Circumstances Section of the Handbook.

 The Final Year Board of Examiners

-The Final Year Board comprises a subset of full-time members of the academic staff in the Department of Economics, together with external examiners (three at present) appointed by the Senate.
+The Final Year Board comprises a subset of full-time members of the academic staff in the Department of Economics, together with external examiners appointed by the Senate.
 It makes recommendations that are subject to confirmation by the Senate.

 - to be awarded an Honours degree of First, Upper second, Lower second or Third class